JiachenRen/waifu-classifier/docs/final_report.md

 Rank: [496.14984]

 Description: Satsuki is a tall slim woman with an angular face similar to her mother's.
-She has thigh-length dark-blue tinted hair that has inward diamond-shaped bangs hanging over her forehead, blue eyes, rather thick eyebrows and a rather large bust (although Mako Mankanshoku stated in her first head-to-head encounter with Ryūko Matoi that the latter had "bigger boobs").
+She has thigh-length dark-blue tinted hair that has inward diamond-shaped bangs hanging over her forehead, blue eyes, and rather thick eyebrows.
 She has the habit of perpetually frowning, although she does smile, albeit on rare occasions.
 Satsuki had long hair as a child, and while it was cut slightly shorter during her teen years, she grew it out later on.
 In Episode 25, she cuts her formerly long hair to page boy shoulder length style.
 Similar to her mother, Satsuki's presence is often accompanied by a glow of light that has been described by Uzu Sanageyama as "dazzling."

 Rank: [423.6953]